 Since the 1980s, the South Korean healthcare system has transformed from an inadequate and relatively exclusive collection of hospitals and private insurers into a world-class medical infrastructure serving nearly the entire population.
-Despite having lower per-person healthcare costs than most developed countries, South Korea has one of the world's longest life expectancies, surpassing the average US life expectancy by two years.
+Despite having lower per-person healthcare costs than most developed countries, South Korea has one of the world's longest life expectancies, surpassing the average US life expectancy by 3 years.
 In addition, South Koreans are more likely than residents of most developed countries to have access to hospitals with cutting-edge technology.

-In 2019, South Korea had 2.48 physicians per 1,000 people, slightly lower than the US ratio of 2.6 but higher than average for the Pacific region.
+In 2023, South Korea had 2.6 physicians per 1,000 people, th same as the US ratio of 2.6 and higher than average for the Pacific region.
 While South Korean healthcare facilities are concentrated in cities, underserving rural areas, its healthcare spending is growing faster than other developed countries.